Cro-Magnon: Trading

 The Upper Palaeolithic is characterised by evidence of expansive trade routes and the great distances at which communities could maintain interactions.
 The early Upper Palaeolithic is especially known for highly mobile lifestyles, with Gravettian groups (at least those analysed in Italy and Moravia, Ukraine) often sourcing some raw materials upwards of 200 km.
-However, it is debated if this represents sample bias, and if Western and Northern Europe were less mobile.
+However, it is debated if this represents sample bias, and if western and northern Europe were less mobile.
 Some cultural practices such as creating Venus figurines or specific burial rituals during the Gravettian stretched 2000 km across the continent.
 Genetic evidence suggests that, despite strong evidence of cultural transmission, Gravettian Europeans did not introgress into Siberians, meaning there was a movement of ideas but not people between Europe and Siberia.
-At the 30,000 year old Romanian Poiana Cireşului site, perforated shells of the Homalopoma sanguineum sea snail were recovered, which is significant as it inhabits the Mediterranean at nearest 900 km away.
-Such interlinkage may have been an important survival tool in lieu of the steadily deteriorating climate.
+At the 30,000-year-old Romanian Poiana Cireşului site, perforated shells of the Homalopoma sanguineum sea snail were recovered, which is significant as it inhabits the Mediterranean at nearest 900 km away.
+Such interlinkage may have been an important survival tool, with the steadily deteriorating climate.
 Given low estimated population density, this may have required a rather complex, cross-continental social organisation system.

 By and following the LGM, population densities are thought to have been much higher with the marked decrease of habitable lands, resulting in more regional economies.
 Decreased land availability could have increased travel distance, as habitable refugia may have been few and far between, and increasing population density within these few refugia would have made long-distance travel less economic.
 This trend continued into the Mesolithic with the adoption of sedentism.
+At Ekain, Basque Country, the inhabitants were using the locally rare manganese mineral groutite in their paintings, which they possibly mined out of the cave itself.
 Nonetheless, there is some evidence of long-distance Magdalenian trade routes.
-For example, at Lascaux, a painting of a bull had remnants of the manganese mineral hausmannite, which can only be manufactured in heat in excess of 900 C, which was probably impossible for EEMH; this means they likely encountered natural hausmannite which is known to be found 250 km away in the Pyrenees.
+For example, at Lascaux, a painting of a bull had remnants of the manganese mineral hausmannite, which can only be manufactured in heat in excess of 900 C, which was probably impossible for Cro-Magnons; this means they likely encountered natural hausmannite which is known to be found 250 km away in the Pyrenees.
 Unless there was a hausmannite source much closer to Lascaux which has since been depleted, this could mean that there was a local economy based on manganese ores.
-Also, at Ekain, Basque Country, the inhabitants were using the locally rare manganese mineral groutite in their paintings, which they possibly mined out of the cave itself.
-Based on the distribution of Mediterranean and Atlantic seashell jewellery even well inland, there may have been a network during the Late Glacial Interstadial (14 to 12 thousand years ago) along the rivers Rhine and Rhône in France, Germany, and Switzerland.
+Based on the distribution of Mediterranean and Atlantic seashell jewellery even well inland, there may have been a network during the Late Glacial Interstadial (14 to 12,000 years ago) along the rivers Rhine and Rhône in France, Germany, and Switzerland.